 - Balance Transfer APR: 26.99% variable based on the Prime Rate

-- Balance Transfer Transaction Fee: $10 or 3% of the amount of the balance transfer, whichever is greater
+- Balance Transfer Transaction Fee: Either $10 or 5% of the amount of the balance transfer, whichever is greater

 - Cash Advance APR: 26.99% variable based on the Prime Rate